Hair Relaxer Lawsuit: Updates and Settlements (February 2025)

 The Science Behind the Hair Relaxer Lawsuit

-Overall, uterine cancer is fairly rare.
+Overall, uterine cancer is relatively rare.
 Although the number of women reporting a cancer diagnosis appears low, these statistics show a sizable increase in cancer risks linked to using chemical hair straighteners.
 Also, this study uncovers an ethnic bias against Black women because more Black women use hair straighteners than Caucasian women, usually from an early age.
 Unfortunately, uterine cancer is more common in Black women, and Black women are more likely to die from uterine cancer than other ethnicities.

 The study participants who used hair straighteners were diagnosed with uterine cancer more than twice as often as those who never used straighteners.
 Considering the large number of women involved in this study, these findings may link thousands of uterine cancer cases to hair product use.